-Although traditionally enjoyed as distillates and digestives, Italian spirits are also becoming remarkable trend changers in the mixology/ bartending world.
+Although traditionally enjoyed as distillates and digestives, Italian spirits are also becoming remarkable trend changers in the mixology and bartending world.

 They represent the culture, tradition, attitude, a splash of art, pleasure, and enjoyment that are connected to the Italian lifestyle.
 A new, creative way to connect with people, they will lead you through an exciting trip that explores the generations and experiences garnered by master distillers and liqueur makers.